outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-04-26-7-nuggets-from-better-allies-hiring.md

 ---
-title: 7 Nuggets from 'The Better Allies Approach to Hiring'
+title: 7 Nuggets from 'The Better Allies Approach to Hiring' Book
 layout: post
 categories: [leadership, books]
 ---